 Olivia is the executive director for the Elim Pentecostal Church having previously worked in senior leadership positions in the NHS.
 She is also associate pastor of Crosspoint Church, a church plant based in north Birmingham and has a passion for sharing God’s word creatively (lightly sprinkled with a little humour).
 Olivia is a member of the board of Essential Christian, the parent charity of Spring Harvest.

 Phil joined Essential Christian as CEO in 2020.
-He has a background in church leadership and the Christian music industry with 20 years’ experience in digital and creative song publishing, artist development and recording, working with various Christian music organisations.
-Prior to joining Essential Christian, Phil was MD of Integrity Music Europe in Brighton UK, where he also served on the board of Thankyou Music, a partnership with Capitol Christian Music Group in Nashville, USA.
-He serves as a Trustee of the Stuart Hine Trust, who oversee the world’s favourite hymn ‘How Great Thou Art.”
+He has a background in church leadership and the Christian music industry with 20 years’ experience in digital and creative song publishing, artist development and music recording.
+Prior to joining Essential Christian, Phil was MD of Integrity Music Europe in Brighton UK, where he served on the board of Thankyou Music, a partnership with Capitol Christian Music Group in Nashville, USA.
 Phil is married to Jan, has two grown up children and plays piano in his local church worship team in Brighton, UK.

 Tarn is the CEO of the national fostering and adoption charity, Home for Good and also an adoptive mum to two incredible boys.
 Previously Tarn (as affectionately known) was interim CEO at CapitalMass compiling the next ten-year strategy for social action across the Diocese of London.
 She is a seasoned public speaker, author and executive coach and has 20 years of ministerial experience as well as a background working in FTSE100 companies.